ocadotechnology/bbq/README.md

 BBQ can hold multiple versions of the same source table.
 Every partitioned table is treated as a separate table (i.e. BBQ copies only modified partitions).
 When source table has expiration time set, it's cleared from the backup (so that backup won't expire automatically).

+## Restore process

+Backups are restored in a separate GCP project.
+BBQ doesn't restore data in the source table for 2 reasons:
+* security - BBQ only reads other projects data.
+It shouldn't have write access to source data, because then single app/user would have write access both to source data and backups.
+Such situation only inreases the risk of losing all data,
+* consistency - BBQ doesn't know if restored data should append or replace source data.
+It's up to the user to finish restoration based on his specific needs.

 ## Retention process

 Every day retention process scans all backups to find and delete backups matching specific criteria within given source table/partition: